rasraziel/triangle-back-spring/README.md

 }

 Or you can use the UI of the deployed frontend React app:
-Open [https://triangle-front-react.herokuapp.com/](https://triangle-front-react.herokuapp.com/) to view it in the browser.
+Open [https://triangle-front.onrender.com](https://triangle-front.onrender.com) to view it in the browser.
-The Heroku deployment might take up to 10 sec to load.
+The Render deployment might take up to 10 sec to load.